A smoothed-Bayesian approach to frequency recovery from sketched data: Sketches with multiple hash functions

-Then, we consider two alternative multi-view rules to aggregate the probabilities $\pi_{j_{l}}(r;P)$ in \eqref{eq:single_view_post} corresponding to different views $l \in [M]$ of the data set, as explained below.
-We find these rules intuitive and relatively easy to deal with, though other options are also possible.
+Then, we consider two practical and intuitive multi-view rules to aggregate the probabilities $\pi_{j_{\ell}}(r;P)$ in \eqref{eq:single_view_post}, as explained below, although other options are also possible.

 The first multi-view rule that we consider is known as the {\em product of experts} \citep{Hin(02)}.
-This consists of defining, for each $r \in \{0,1,\ldots,n\}$, the cumulative distribution function
+For each $r \in \{0,1,\ldots,n\}$, it defines the probability mass function as follows:

-with $Z$ being the normalizing constant, and using such a distribution as a computationally efficient approximation of \eqref{cond_prob_mult}.
-Intuitively, the distribution function \eqref{eq:poe_post} assigns high mass to values of $r$ for which none of the individual ``single-view'' distributions $\pi_{j_l}(r)$ is too small and are well supported by most of these distributions.
-This is interpreted as a consensus among ``experts'', i.e. distributions, that find a region of values on which they can agree.
-We refer to \cite{Hin(02)} for further intuitions on the product of experts.
+where $Z$ is the normalizing constant.
+Intuitively, the distribution function \eqref{eq:poe_post} assigns high mass to values of $r$ for which none of the individual ``single-view" distributions $\pi_{j_\ell}(r)$ is too small and are well supported by most of these distributions.
+This can be interpreted as seeking a consensus among ``experts" (i.e., distributions) that agree on a region of values.
+For further intuition on the product of experts, we refer to \cite{Hin(02)}.

-The second multi-view rule is called {\em minimum of experts} and it is inspired by the CMS.
-This rule considers the distribution of the minimum of $M$ independent random variables distributed according to \eqref{eq:single_view_post}.
-That is, if $\Pi_{j_{l}}(\cdot;P)$ denotes the cumulative distribution function corresponding to \eqref{eq:single_view_post}, for each $r \in \{0,1,\ldots,n\}$ we consider an approximation of \eqref{cond_prob_mult} by means of a distribution $\mathring \pi_{\mathbf j}(\cdot;P)$ whose cumulative distribution function is
+The second multi-view rule is called {\em minimum of experts}, and it is inspired by the CMS.
+It considers the distribution of the minimum of $M$ independent random variables distributed according to \eqref{eq:single_view_post}.
+That is, if $\Pi_{j_{\ell}}(\cdot;P)$ denotes the cumulative distribution function corresponding to \eqref{eq:single_view_post}, for each $r \in \{0,1,\ldots,n\}$ we define a probability mass function $\mathring \pi_{\mathbf j}(r; P)$ associated with a cumulative distribution function given by

+Based on the approximations in \eqref{eq:poe_post} and \eqref{eq:min_post} of the ``true'' (intractable) conditional distribution of $f_{X_{n+1}}$, we propose to utilize the corresponding expected values as practical estimators of the empirical frequency $f_{X_{n+1}}$ from the sketch $\mathbf{C}_{M,J}$, following the same arguments developed in Sections~\ref{sec:setup} and~\ref{sec:smoothed}.